klaudiaZF/sig-security/README.md

 - Evaluate and improve security features in Tractus-X projects
 - Define security guidelines and baseline requirements
 - Provide a forum for discussing and resolving security-related issues
+- Provide security tooling for developers to enhance the security of their contributions

 ## Direct Involvement for Specific Security Topics